 Talisker Skye works best served in a Talisker Rocks Glass, neat or with a little water.

-A lively character from the only distillery on Skye.
+A lively character from the oldest distillery on Skye.

 Bright 18 carat gold with polished copper lights.